 - Receive your decision.
 USCIS will issue their decision in writing.
 Your application can be Granted, Denied, or Continued (if they need further information).

 - Schedule your naturalization ceremony.
 This may be on the same day as your interview, or it may be scheduled for a time in the future.

 - Take the Oath of Allegiance.
 At your naturalization ceremony, you will pledge your allegiance to the U.S. in order to finalize your citizenship.

 - Understand your rights and responsibilities as an American citizen.

 If you have served in the U.S. armed forces, you may receive special consideration in the naturalization process.
 As an active duty member or veteran of the military, you are exempt from having to pay naturalization filing fees and from certain other requirements, such as being physically present in the U.S. prior to applying.
 To learn more about expedited naturalization through military service, speak with your designated USCIS liaison or an experienced naturalization attorney.

 Is Naturalization Permanent?

 Citizenship through naturalization is permanent.
 It never expires or requires renewal.
 However, it could be revoked if the citizen commits a crime.

 Although the process of applying for citizenship can seem complex, working with an experienced Peoria immigration lawyer can help ease the burden of collecting paperwork, filling out forms, and carefully preparing for interviews.
-If you have any questionable items in your past, speaking with an attorney is crucial.
+If you have any questionable items in your past, speaking with naturalization and citizenship lawyers in Peoria IL is crucial.
 To learn more about how Schierer & Ritchie can help you with the U.S. citizenship and naturalization process, please contact us to schedule a free and confidential initial consultation.